 Do You Need An HMO Licence?

 Some HMO properties need a licence and some don’t.
-The local council where the property is situated, will be able to confirm whether a particular property will require a licence or not.
-If a property requires an HMO licence, the licence holder can either be the landlord or the property manager.
+The local council where the property is situated, will be able to confirm whether a particular property will require a licence.
+If a property requires an HMO licence, the proposed licence holder can be either the landlord or the managing agent.

 To confirm, it is the property that may require the licence and not the landlord.
 The landlord is simply the licence holder unless they opt to have the licence registered with the property manager.

-If a licence is required, applications can be submitted online and you will receive contact details for someone who will be able to assist you if you have any questions or concerns.
+If a licence is required, applications can be submitted online and you will receive contact details for someone who will be able to assist you if you have any questions or concerns about safety measures.

 Depending on the local authority, HMO licences will be valid for 1 to 5 years, and the cost can range from anywhere between £550 to £2,000.